Perfect Boards Every Time (With Free PCB Templates)

 Introduced a few years ago, Draftsman®, embedded within Altium Designer®, has radically changed my workflow for the better.

-Before the arrival of Draftsman, it was often necessary to include a hand-drawn template with your PCB design, as well as embed all drill tables, notes, and documentation on separate layers.
+Before the arrival of Draftsman, it was often necessary to include a hand-drawn template with your PCB design and embed all drill tables, notes, and documentation on separate layers.

 The resulting documents were hard to print, impractical to open as they still required Gerber viewers, and cumbersome to edit.

 The worst part of life before Draftsman?
-Any time somebody required some kind of documentation, the PCB engineer had to create it from scratch, manually cross-check it against the PCB, print it to a PDF file and annotate it with external software.
+Whenever somebody required some documentation, the PCB engineer had to create it from scratch, manually cross-check it against the PCB, print it into a PDF file, and annotate it with external software.

 It was all a bit like trying to hammer nails with a shovel.

 Dreadful documentation, no more!

-Your Draftsman documents should be clear and standardised.
+Your Draftsman documents should be clear and standardized.
 Here's how you can achieve it.

 So, what kind of documents should you create with Draftsman?
 For starters, let's take a look at what we can draw with it.

 Here are the objects currently supported by Draftsman: